 The Wild Garden offers an opportunity to advance the education of the public in the conservation, protection and improvement of the physical, historic and natural environment.
-The key emphasis of the education initiatives will be to encourage a responsible attitude towards and a wider appreciation of our local natural and physical environment.
+The key emphasis of the education initiatives is to encourage a responsible attitude towards and a wider appreciation of our local natural and physical environment.
 This should both allow the wide and peaceful enjoyment of the Wild Garden by all and a positive approach to the environment in general.

 Welcome notices have been installed at the two entrances to the Wild Garden asking visitors to treat the Garden with respect and to keep dogs on the lead at all times.
 We also use monitoring cameras from time to time to limit low level vandalism and misuse of the Garden.

-We now have two Forest Schools regularly using the Wild Garden to introduce children to a responsible approach to woodlands and wild life.
+The Cubs and Scouts are regularly using the Wild Garden to introduce children to a responsible approach to woodlands and wild life.